mj2905/CompGraph/hw2-MarcJollèsFabriceGuibertJonathanScanzi/readme.txt

 Finally, when the user uses the right mouse button, we want to have a zoom functionality.
 We do the same transformation of the x and y positions of the mouse to normalized coordinates.
 We then keep somewhere (in old_y) the previous coordinates of the mouse, so that we can translate the view matrix by the new y minus the old y.
 Thus, instead of zooming with respect to the position on the screen, we zoom with respect to the previous position on the screen.

+3 Triangle Grid And Animation

+For this part, we want to do a grid of 100x100 squares